userdw/RaspberryPi_3_Starter_Kit/01_Blinking_and_Fading_a_LED/README.md

 # [ENGLISH] Project 1: Blinking and Fading a LED
 For you which already are familiar with  Raspberry Pi ecosystem, no extra effort will be spent in this project, since Raspberry Pi 3 was developed with  Raspberry Pi compatibility in mind.
-That means (most of) what you can run on Raspberry Pi, will be able to run just fine on  Raspberry Pi
-101. If this is your first time coding an  Raspberry Pi board, then it will be fast to learn how to control an output pin.
+If this is your first time coding an  Raspberry Pi board, then it will be fast to learn how to control an output pin using python.

 ### In this project you will need:
 * Raspbery Pi 3 (1),